robfatland/nexus/bash/env.md

 existing Python executable say within Linux is superseded by the one installed with `miniconda`.

+> A new `conda` environment can fail to inherit the above `PATH` logic: `which python` turns up nothing when
+> a new environment is activated.
+This is fixed by `conda install jupyterlab` but I do not know why; and
+> this is a kluge. `conda init bash` from the activated environment does *not* appear to fix matters.
+For
+> now I leave this as an unfortunate bug.

 ## What are Python virtual environments?